 Oahu to Big Island - Helicopter & Volcano Adventure

-Recent volcanic eruptions in 2018 have drastically changed the landscape of Hawaii Volcanoes National Park, and for the time being, the Visitor Center, steam vents and parts of Chain of Craters Road are the only areas that have reopened.
+Volcanic eruptions in 2018 drastically changed the landscape of Hawaii Volcanoes National Park, and for the time being, the Visitor Center, steam vents and parts of Chain of Craters Road are the only areas that have reopened.

 Fly away on an adventure of land and air to see Hawaii’s Big Island Volcano sights on this one-day island hopping tour from Oahu.
 Start the day by being picked up from a Waikiki area hotel close to you and whisked away to Honolulu Airport to catch the flight to Hilo.
 Once you arrive in Hilo, you'll head off for the ground portion of the tour before coming back to Hilo and joining Blue Hawaiian Helicopters for a 2:00 pm or 2:30 pm Circle of Fire flight.
 This helicopter tour flies over the most recent volcanic activity and cascading waterfalls.
 Please note that there have been remarkable transformations of Kilauea after the June 2018 eruption.